North Aegean, Greece

 Apart from the beautiful nature, Samothrace is also known for its ancient history, which is visible in the many monuments and archaeological findings.
 Explore ancient sanctuaries, impressive towers and interesting museums.
 Moreover, don’t leave the island without trying some of the delicious dishes and local products, such as cheese and honey, at one of the quaint villages.

 Beaches in Samothrace

-- Pachia Ammos: This is the most popular beach in Samothrace.
+- Pachia Ammos: the most popular beach in Samothrace.
 Its golden sand, turquoise waters and lush vegetation create a magical setting.
-The beach is easily accessible by car or motorcycle and there are umbrellas, sun loungers, a restaurant and a beach bar.
+The beach is easily accessible by car or motorcycle and there are umbrellas, sun loungers, a restaurant, and a beach bar.

-- Therma: The beach at the village of Therma is covered with pebbles and it has cool crystal-clear waters.
-There are visitor amenities on the beach.
+- Therma: the beach at the village of Therma is covered with pebbles and it has cool crystal-clear waters.
+There are various amenities on the beach.

-- Giali: It is a white-pebble beach with crystal-clear waters.
+- Giali: a white-pebble beach with crystal-clear waters.
 The beach is accessible by boat.

 The beautiful Pachia Ammos beach in Samothrace

 The impressive natural pools of Samothrace are popular with young travelers, nudists and campers.
 They are great for relaxation in a secluded setting, where you can join the hippie culture of the island.
 There are more than 100 natural pools on the island, called “vathres”.